-As the use of facility automation spreads throughout the feed and grain industry, users are beginning to look for benefits beyond simply running equipment electronically.
-Removing operations from manual control is an undeniable advantage to automation systems, but there is also value in their often overlooked secondary function: nearly constant data collection.
+As the ubiquity of facility automation spreads throughout the feed and grain industry, users are beginning to look for benefits beyond simply running their equipment electronically.
+Removing facility operations from manual control is still an undeniable advantage to automation systems, but there is also value in their often overlooked secondary function: nearly constant data collection.

-“Data collection is showing to be of increased importance to today’s feed and grain facilities,” remarks Josh Coder, vice president, Control Stuff Inc., Cologne, MN.
+“Data collection is showing to be of increased importance to today’s feed and grain facilities,” remarks Josh Coder of Control Stuff, Inc., an automation systems integrator from Cologne, MN.
 “As the technologies and tools for data collection and analysis become more cost effective, and with shorter payback periods, there has been a surge in requests for collection and analysis of data related to the various processes.”

-Automation systems can log everything from electrical demand to inventory to equipment run time and temperature, and the sophisticated reporting tools available with many of today’s options can be used to streamline operations and make better management decisions.
+Automation systems can monitor and log everything from electrical demand to inventory levels to equipment run time and parts temperatures, and sophisticated reporting tools available with many of today’s options can be used to streamline operations and make better management decisions.

 In order to understand how facility data is collected and how it can be analyzed, it’s important to identify the components of an automation system, and how they communicate with one another.
-Coder outlines the basic components:
+Coder outlines the basic components as follows:

 HMI – Human Machine Interface

-- The user’s connection with the automation system, which allows for control and monitoring capabilities.
+- This is the user’s connection with the automation system, which allows for control and monitoring capabilities.
 HMIs come in many forms, from panel boards with switches and lights to desktop computers.

 PLC – Programmable Logic Controller.

-- The “brain” of an automation system.
-It processes real-world information to make logical and timely decisions, on the basic principle of “if/then.”
+- This is the “brain” of an automation system.
+The PLC processes real world information to make logical and timely decisions, on the basic principle of “if/then.”
 Aside from this basic processing, PLCs are capable of monitoring, recording, alarming and more.

 I/O – Inputs and Outputs

-- Discrete Inputs – Information collected from devices like limit switches, plug switches, hand-off-auto switches and other equipment that return a signal that is either on or off.
+- Discrete Inputs – This is information collected from devices like limit switches, plug switches, hand-off-auto switches and other real-world equipment that return a signal that is either on or off.

-- Analog Inputs – Information from devices like CTs, level sensors, flow meters and other field devices that return a signal that is variable.
+- Analog Inputs – This is information from devices like CTs, level sensors, flow meters and other field devices that return a signal that is variable.

-- Discrete Outputs – What the PLC uses to control devices like relays, motor starters, solenoids, actuators and other field devices that require an “on” or “off” state to function.
+- Discrete Outputs – These are what the PLC uses to control devices like relays, motor starters, solenoids, actuators and other field devices that require an “on” or “off” state to function.
 Generally, when a discrete output is “on,” the field device is operating and when the discrete output is “off,” the field device is not operating.

 - Analog Outputs – These are what the PLC uses to control devices that require a variable signal to operate.
 Rather than the “on/off” state of a discrete output, the device requires a signal of varying voltage or current.
 Field devices such as internal screener gates, turnheads and Variable Frequency Drive (VFD) speed control often call for analog outputs.

-- Communication Cards – While not technically inputs or outputs, they’re used to “talk” to other devices, such as computers, smart sensors, scale systems, HazMon systems and other devices that are not capable of i/o connection.
+- Communication Cards – These are not technically inputs or outputs, but are used to “talk” to other devices such as computers, smart sensors, scale systems, hazmon systems and other devices that are not capable of i/o connection.

 Once the various inputs, outputs and control devices are integrated and begin collecting data, how can management use it to improve facility operations?
-Alan Berndston, director of sales for New Berlin, WI-based WEM Automation, Inc., lists some examples.
+Alan Berndston, director of sales for New Berlin, WI-based WEM Automation, Inc., has one example.

-Heath Roker, project manager/sales engineer of Salina, KS-based Kasa Controls & Automation, explains another way to use data to track performance.
+Heath Roker, project manager / sales engineer of Salina, KS-based Kasa Industrial Controls, Inc., explains another way to use data to track performance.

-“Look for utilization patterns to measure how efficiently the equipment is being used,” Roker says.
-“In a grain facility, a leg or a bucket elevator is a critical component in moving grain, and you need it to run at optimal operating efficiency.
-You can determine if a leg is meeting that level, running below efficiency, or being over-driven by collecting the averages of the flow of grain on the legs and how full the buckets are.”
+“Look for utilization patterns to measure how efficiently the equipment is being used,” Roker begins.
+“In a grain facility, a leg or a bucket elevator is a critical component in moving the grain, and you need it to run at optimal operating efficacy.
+You can determine if a leg is meeting that level, running below efficacy, or being over-driven by collecting the averages of the flow of grain on the legs and how full the buckets are.”